a sunset over water a sunset over water a silhouette of a person holding a camera

 Major

 Learn how chemical substances affect our planet and how we might make important chemical processes more environmentally friendly.
-You'll get first-hand experience in this concentration, which includes fieldwork on the Great Lakes.
+You'll get first-hand experience in this concentration, which can include fieldwork on the Great Lakes!

 For 50 years, our capstone program—the only one of its kind among Michigan's public universities—has paired students with faculty on meaningful research.
 You'll participate in hands-on research and work one-on-one with recognized experts.
-You'll also present a research poster, write a thesis and even have the chance to present your research.
+You'll also present a research poster, write a thesis and share your findings.

-As an environmental chemist, your lab isn't necessarily inside four walls: The research you'll do will take you into the world, where you'll study how human activities affect the environment.
-You'll analyze air, water, and soil samples collected from Michigan freshwater ecosystems.
+As an environmental chemist, your lab isn't necessarily inside four walls.
+The research you'll do will take you out into the world, where you'll study how human activities affect the environment.
+You'll analyze air, water and soil samples collected from Michigan freshwater ecosystems.
 And you'll learn how chemistry can restore environmental balance.

 No matter what you study, our faculty are focused on your real-world success.
 The things you learn will have a practical use, whether you pursue an advanced degree or a career right out of college.

-As a student in the chemistry: environmental chemistry program, you will:
+As a student in our environmental chemistry program, you will:

-• Work alongside faculty on groundbreaking research.
+• Participate in collaborative research: Work alongside faculty on groundbreaking research.
 In the past, joint projects have resulted in a method to capture and process mercury from coal-fired power plants, and developing a chemical compound that filters cancer-causing perchlorates from water.

-• Learn the latest techniques in our four-story, 60,000-square-foot Dow Science Complex.
-It supports NMR spectrometry, radioactive materials research, and mass spectrometry and spectroscopy.
+• Use state-of-the-art facilities: Learn the latest techniques in our four-story, 60,000-square-foot Dow Science Complex.
+It supports NMR spectrometry, radioactive materials research, mass spectrometry and spectroscopy.

-• Join a group of fellow science lovers.
+• Join a community of scientists: Join a group of fellow science lovers.
 Our student chapter of the American Chemical Society has been recognized for excellence for eight years in a row.

-Whether you go to work in a lab, pursue an advanced degree or teach, a chemistry degree gives you the skills to move forward.
+Whether you go to work in a lab, pursue an advanced degree or teach, an environmental chemistry degree gives you the skills to move forward.

 Career Projected Salary